Graduate Certificate in Forensic Drug Chemistry

 Upon completion of the 15-credit graduate certificate program, students will receive a University of Florida Graduate Certificate in Forensic Drug Chemistry.
 This certificate program is open to appropriately qualified local, national, and international students.
 Learn about the faculty for this program.

 The program is novel in featuring modules in forensic pharmacology, drug synthesis, expert testimony, and QA/QC procedures.
-These courses may be of particular interest to law enforcement agents, military personnel, pharmaceutical industrialists, and students wishing to enter the field of forensic drug chemistry.

 Graduate Certificate in Forensic Drug Chemistry - Course Overview